 Weight Gain during Pregnancy

-Weight gain during pregnancy will vary from woman to woman.
-On average most women will put on 1-2 kilos in the first 3 months of pregnancy, followed by 1-2 kilos per month for the remaining 6 months of pregnancy.
-This equates to an average weight gain of approximately 11-16 kilos.
+Weight gain during pregnancy varies from woman to woman.
+On average most women will put on 1-2kg in total in the first three months of pregnancy, followed by 1-2kg per month for the remaining six months of pregnancy.
+This equates to an average weight gain of between 11-16kg.
 It is important to remember that not everyone will follow this pattern, and you may gain weight at a different rate and this can still be normal.

 The following is a guide from the World Health Organization (WHO) based on pre-pregnancy BMI calculation

-If you have any concerns regarding your weight or diet during pregnancy you can discuss this with Dr Bonazzi at your next appointment or with Lauren (Midwife) on the phone.
-We can also organize a referral for a dietician if needed.
+If you have any concerns regarding your weight or diet during pregnancy you can discuss this with Marcia or a midwife at your next appointment.
+We can also organize a referral for a dietitian if this is something you are interested in.